-Menzies Research Institute Tasmania was awarded $1.1 million in funding from the Australian Cancer Research Foundation to form the ACRF Tasmanian Inherited Cancer Centre (ACRF Centre) in Tasmania.
-The Foundation's Medical Research Advisory Committee, led by Professor Ian Frazer, recommended that the Australian Cancer Research Foundation support the hugely important and highly impressive work of the Menzies.
+The Menzies Institute for Medical Research was awarded $1.1 million in funding from the Australian Cancer Research Foundation to form the ACRF Tasmanian Inherited Cancer Centre (ACRF Centre).
+The Foundation's Medical Research Advisory Committee, led by Professor Ian Frazer, recommended that the Australian Cancer Research Foundation support the hugely important and highly impressive work being done at Menzies.

 The ACRF Tasmanian Inherited Cancer Centre was officially opened by the Minister for Health, Michelle O'Byrne on the 28th September 2010.
-This event provided an excellent opportunity for Tasmanians committed to cancer research to view the new facility and to participate in celebrating the opening of the Centre hosted by Professor Simon Foote, Director of the Menzies Research Institute and Mr Tom Dery, Chairman of the ACRF.
+This event provided an excellent opportunity for Tasmanians committed to cancer research to view the new facility and to participate in celebrating the opening of the Centre, which was hosted by then Menzies Director Professor Simon Foote, and Mr Tom Dery, Chairman of the ACRF.
 This facility provides researchers with access to some of the world's leading cancer technology including equipment allowing high-throughput genetic analysis and a laser dissection microscope that can isolate individual cells and chromosomes.

 A Collaborative Approach